allenai/unified-io-2/README.md

 To download, copy the directory recursively.
 For example:

 ```
-aws s3 --no-sign-request cp --recursive s3://ai2-prior-uio/public/uio2-checkpoints/large-3m large-3m
+aws s3 --no-sign-request cp --recursive s3://ai2-prior-uio/public/uio2-checkpoints/large-3m large-3m --exclude "state*"
 ```

 They should be copied to a local disk or to google file storage.
+Here, the `--exclude "state*"` flag excludes the optimizer state from the download, it can be removed if you want to continue training the checkpoint from the current optimizer state.

 ## Demo
 To run the model interactively the demo notebook can be run.